ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ```
     {: pre}

+4. You can view both Cloud Foundry services and IAM resources using the `resource-instances-usage` command.
+Depending on your level of permission, execute the appropriate commands.
-4. If you are the account administrator or have been granted the Administrator role for All Identity and Access enabled services, you can view both Cloud Foundry services and IAM resources using the `resource-instances-usage` command.
+    - If you are the account administrator or have been granted the Administrator role for All Identity and Access enabled services, simply run the `resource-instances-usage`.
         ```sh
         ibmcloud billing resource-instances-usage
         ```
         {: pre}

-5. If you are not the account administrator, the following commands can be used because of the Viewer permission set at the beginning of the tutorial.
+    -  If you are not the account administrator, the following commands can be used because the Viewer role that was set at the beginning of the tutorial.
         ```sh
         ibmcloud billing resource-instances-usage -o $ORG_NAME
         ```
         {: pre}

         ```sh
         ibmcloud billing resource-instances-usage -g $RESOURCE_GROUP
         ```
         {: pre}

 6. To view infrastructure devices, use the `sl` command.
 You can login to your infrastructure using the **Use Bluemix Single-Sign-On** option and accept the default API endpoint.
 Then use the `vs` command to review {{site.data.keyword.virtualmachinesshort}}.
     ```sh